openvinotoolkit/openvino/docs/install_guides/--installing-model-dev-tools.md

 * Post-Training Optimization Tool
 * Model Downloader and other Open Model Zoo tools

 The instructions on this page show how to install OpenVINO Development Tools.
 If you are a Python developer, it only takes a few simple steps to install the tools with PyPI.
-If you are developing in C++, OpenVINO Runtime must be installed separately before installing OpenVINO Development Tools.
+If you are developing in C/C++, OpenVINO Runtime must be installed separately before installing OpenVINO Development Tools.

 In both cases, Python 3.7 - 3.11 needs to be installed on your machine before starting.